Introduction to Psychedelics and Consciousness

 5. Are psychedelics addictive?

-Psychedelics are not known to be physically addictive, meaning that users do not experience physical withdrawal symptoms when they stop using them.
-However, some individuals may develop a psychological dependence on these substances.
+Psychedelics are not known to be physically addictive, meaning the users do not experience any kind of physical withdrawal when they stop using them, although some people develop psychological dependency.